-From 2018-19 to 2019-20, health inflation was 1.87%.
-General inflation, using the implicit price deflator (IPD) for gross national expenditure (GNE), was 1.70%.
-As such, excess health inflation was 0.16%, indicating that prices of health goods and services were rising slightly faster than prices in the general economy (Figure 5).
+It can be useful to understand how much changes in health spending are related to price changes (e.g. inflation) rather than the volume or nature of services being purchased and how this compares with the general economy.
+Between 2019-20 to 2020-21, health prices grew by 1.96% on average.
+This is broadly consistent with yearly health inflation over the past decade, which has fluctuated between 1.6% and 2.2%.
+General inflation, measures using the implicit price deflator (IPD) for gross national expenditure (GNE), was 0.8%.
+As such, 'excess health inflation' was 1.16%, indicating that prices of health goods and services rose slightly faster than prices in the general economy (Figure 5).

-Over the decade to 2019-20, prices in the health sector were relatively stable compared with prices in the broader economy.
-This resulted in varying levels of excess health inflation, ranging from -1.17% in 2010-11 to 1.38% in 2016-17.
+Over the decade to 2020-21, prices in the health sector were relatively stable compared with prices in the broader economy.
+This resulted in varying levels of excess health inflation, ranging from -0.3% in 2013-14 to 1.27% in 2016-17.

-Figure 5: Annual health inflation(a) and general inflation(b) rates, 2009-10 to 2019-20
+Figure 5: Annual health inflation(a) and general inflation(b) rates, 2010-11 to 2020-21

-The line graph shows that annual health inflation rates were more stable than annual general inflation rates from 2009-10 to 2019-20.
-Annual health inflation rates ranged from 1.03 and 2.22 per cent while annual general inflation rates using the GNE IPD varied from 0.84 per cent and 2.32 per cent during this period.
-Annual health inflation decreased overall from 1.99 per cent in 2018-19 to 1.87 per cent in 2019-20.
-Meanwhile, annual general inflation rate using the GNE IPD decreased overall from 2.04 per cent to 1.70 per cent over the same period.
+The line graph shows that annual health inflation rates were more stable than annual general inflation rates from 2010-11 to 2020-21.
+Annual health inflation rates ranged from 1.60 and 2.23 per cent while annual general inflation rates using the GNE IPD varied from 0.8 per cent and 2.24 per cent during this period.
+Annual health inflation decreased overall from 2.18 per cent in 2019-20 to 1.96 per cent in 2020-21.
+Meanwhile, annual general inflation rate using the GNE IPD decreased overall from 1.63 per cent to 0.8 per cent over the same period.

-(b) General inflation based on the IPD for GNE.
+(a) Health inflation based on the AIHW Total Health Price Index (b) General inflation based on the IPD for GNE.

-Sources: AIHW Health Expenditure Database; Australian Bureau of Statistics (ABS 2020b) (Table 6).
+Sources: AIHW Health Expenditure Database; Australian Bureau of Statistics (ABS 2021b) (Table 6).